pymupdf/PyMuPDF/docs/functions.rst

       :arg tuple line_dir: `line["dir"]` of the owning line.
 Use `None` for a span from :meth:`Page.get_texttrace`.
       :arg dict span: the span.
       :arg list chars: the characters to consider.
-If omitted, identical to :meth:`recoer_span`.
 If given, the selected extraction option must be "rawdict".
       :returns: the :ref:`Quad` of the selected characters, usable for text marker annotations ('Highlight', etc.).

 -----